 Earthquake of 3.8 magnitude hits Odisha's Ganjam & Gajapati districts

-An earthquake of 3.8 magnitudes hit Odisha's Gajapati and Ganjam districts on Friday morning, an official said.
+An earthquake of 3.8 magnitude hit Odisha's Gajapati and Ganjam districts on Saturday morning, an official said.
 There was no report of any damage or loss of life from anywhere, an official said.

-An earthquake of 3.8 magnitudes struck in Gajapati district around 7.10 am of Saturday, an official at the Meteorological Centre, Bhubaneswar said.
-"Its center was located near to #Paribheta and #Tandiguda locations of Ganjam district, which is near to R Udaygiri area," the met office said on its official Twitter post.
+An earthquake of 3.8 magnitude struck in Gajapati district around 7.10 am of Saturday, an official at the Meteorological Centre, Bhubaneswar said.
+"It's centre was located near to #Paribheta and #Tandiguda locations of Ganjam district, which is near to R Udaygiri area," the met office said on its official twitter post.

 ALSO READ